Home News State to oversee 2026 Rhode Island homeless census

 Share

-The coalition will still manage the state’s portion of the Homeless Management Information System through 2028, including data verification and submission to the U.S. Department of Housing and Urban Development (HUD).
-However, the organization is currently searching for key staff, including a data analyst, a data liaison, and a new executive director following leadership turnover in September.
+The coalition will still manage the state’s Homeless Management Information System (HMIS) through 2028.
+This includes checking data and sending it to the U.S. Department of Housing and Urban Development (HUD).
+The group is also hiring staff, including a data analyst, a data liaison, and a new executive director.

 2026 Rhode Island homeless census